rahulc07/lfs-live-iso/README.md

    TBD
 5) Make sure to build ther kernel, cpio, and grub with EFI support within the chroot

+6) Delete /etc/fstab (the initrd will mounting root)

-6)  BACKUP the chroot before proceeding
+7)  BACKUP the chroot before proceeding

-7)  Change the name of the kernel image in /boot to match this format vmlinuz-$KERNEL_VER ie vmlinuz-6.4.4, DO NOT install an initrd.
+8)  Change the name of the kernel image in /boot to match this format vmlinuz-$KERNEL_VER ie vmlinuz-6.4.4, DO NOT install an initrd.

-8) Change the paths and kernel version in the make-iso.sh script
+9) Change the paths and kernel version in the make-iso.sh script

-9) Run the make-iso.sh script
+10) Run the make-iso.sh script

-10) Verify that everything went well and attempt to boot the ISO within QEMU.
+11) Verify that everything went well and attempt to boot the ISO within QEMU.

 ## Notes: